Blatten - Trämel - Naters

 This hike starts in Blatten bei Naters and leads through forests and along sunny mountainsides to Naters.

-First take time to explore the old village of Blatten bei Naters and then start the hike.
-First, the path leads you into the romantic Blindtal valley.
-Enjoy the tranquillity of the forest and listen to the rippling of the water.
-The hike then leads to Geimen.
+Take some time at the beginning to explore the old village of Blatten near Naters before starting your hike.
+The trail first leads you into the romantic Blindtal valley.
+Enjoy the peace and quiet of the forest and listen to the gentle sound of the flowing water.
+The hike then continues on to Geimen.

-After a short climb, you will reach the water conduit "oberi Bitscheri" above the lake in Bitschji.
-Following its course for a short time, you enjoy a wide view of the valley floor of the Rhone Valley with Naters, Brig, Termen and Ried-Brig.
-The trail leads past the still visible rock holes where lead, lime, quartz, crystals or talc were mined during the war years.
+After a short ascent, you will reach the “Oberi Bitscheri” irrigation channel above the lake in Bitschji.
+Following the channel for a short distance, you can enjoy sweeping views over the Rhone Valley floor, including Naters, Brig, Termen, and Ried-Brig.
+The path passes by still-visible rock holes where, during the war years, lead, limestone, quartz, crystals, and talc were mined.

-After about 1.5 hours you reach the Trämel with the small, picturesque Armenseelenkapelle chapel and the renovated pilgrims' shelter.
-Why not take a short break here?
-As you continue your descent, the previously stony path becomes greener again and you reach Naters via Hegdorn and Massegga.
+After around 1.5 hours, you’ll arrive at Trämel, where you'll find the small, picturesque “Poor Souls” chapel and a renovated pilgrims’ shelter.
+It’s the perfect spot to take a short break.
+As you continue your descent, the previously rocky trail becomes greener again, and you’ll reach Naters via Hegdorn and Massegga.

 Good to know